sjmikler/codingame-pro-mode/README.md

 ## Synchronization Functionality

-As a bonus, this extension offers synchronization functionality.
+This extension also offers synchronization functionality.
 No external apps are necessary.
-You can choose to use only a one-way sync or activate both for a two-way sync.
+You can choose to use only a one-way sync or use both for a two-way sync.

 > This feature requires File System Access API.
 It is active in Goolge Chrome, but other Chromium browsers might require explicit activation.
 >